Warning: It may appear as if you are getting a full night’s sleep.

 The sweet citrusy scents will refresh you and keep your spirits up when you need it the most.

 Cut and file your nails short so that you don’t scratch your little one.
-You can paint your nails bright funky colours, but it’s best to just go nude.
-Clean, neat, short nails are always in fashion.
+You can paint your nails bright funky colours to take away the blues 🙂

 You don’t have to resemble a hairy monster just because you’re at home.
 A little grooming goes a long way in upping your confidence and getting your husband to come well, closer…